-Since 2011 he has been Artistic Director of Welsh National Opera where he has directed Berg’s Lulu, Rossini’s Guillaume Tell, Mosè in Egitto, Pelléas et Mélisande, In Parenthesis (world premiere), Elena Langer’s opera “Figaro gets a Divorce.” (world premiere), and Un Forza di Destino – the start of a Verdi trilogy.
-Future plans include two new productions at La Scala Milan, and he is currently working on a new Ring Cycle for the Lyric Opera of Chicago.
+From 2011 to 2019, David has been Artistic Director of Welsh National Opera where he has directed Berg’s Lulu, Rossini’s Guillaume Tell, Mosè in Egitto, Pelléas et Mélisande, In Parenthesis (world premiere), Elena Langer’s opera “Figaro gets a Divorce.” (world premiere), Un Forza di Destino – the start of a Verdi trilogy and last season Janáček’s House of the Dead which they also took to the Brno Festival in the Czech Republic.

 Sir David was knighted for services to Opera in 2019, he is a CBE, a Chevalier in the French Ordre des Arts et Lettres, has the Cavalier’s Cross of the Order of Merit of the Republic of Poland and was awarded the Ehrenkreuz des Bundes Oesterreich in 2014.
-He was recently awarded an Honorary Fellowship of the Royal Welsh College of Music and Drama and Cardiff University in recognition of his contribution as an artist and cultural leader and an Honorary Fellowship of the Royal Philharmonic Society, an honour shared with Verdi, Wagner and Sondheim.
+Sir David was also awarded an Honorary Fellowship of the Royal Welsh College of Music and Drama and Cardiff University in recognition of his contribution as an artist and cultural leader and an Honorary Fellowship of the Royal Philharmonic Society, an honour shared with Verdi, Wagner and Sondheim.

 Contact us about Sir DAVID POUNTNEY C.B.E